The dual complex of log Calabi-Yau pairs on Mori fibre spaces: Generalities on the dual complex of logCY pairs on Mori fibre spaces

 \end{enumerate} \end{defn}

-Since $\rho(Y/Z)=1$, the following properties hold. \begin{enumerate}[label=(\roman*)] \item \textit{The preimage of an irreducible divisor on $Z$ via $\pi$ is an irreducible divisor} (cf. for instance \cite[Lemma 5.2.]{HogadiXu009}). \item \textit{Horizontal lc centres restrict to ample divisors on any fibre}. \item \textit{The intersection of irreducible horizontal divisors is always non-empty and horizontal in codimension $\leq r$, and connected in codimension $\leq r-1$}, since the restriction of $\pi$ to this intersection has connected fibres.
-In particular, the map $r^*$ defined in (\ref{definition map r}) is an isomorphism on the $(r-1)$-th skeleton and it is injective if any horizontal stratum of codimension $r$ intersects vertical strata in a unique connected component. \item The $\Delta$-complex structure of $\mathcal{D}( \Delta|_{F_{\text{gen}}})$ is one of those listed in Theorem \ref{conjsncFanoPic1}, see also Remark \ref{weakerhypconjpic1}.
-In particular, \textit{there are at most $r+1$ horizontal divisors}, see alternatively Remark \ref{complexity}. \item \textit{A vertical lc centre of maximal dimension is either a stratum of codimension $r+1$ or a vertical divisor.} Suppose that $W$ is a vertical lc centre of maximal dimension but not a vertical divisor.
+Since $\rho(Y/Z)=1$, the following properties hold. \begin{enumerate}[label=(\roman*)] \item \textit{The image of a vertical divisor is a divisor, and conversely the preimage of an irreducible divisor on $Z$ via $\pi$ is an irreducible divisor}.
+This is an application of Zariski's lemma (cf. \cite[Theorem 4.14]{Shafarevich2013}) over a codimension one point; see \cite[Lemma 5.1 and 5.2]{HogadiXu009}. \item \textit{Horizontal divisors restrict to ample divisors on any fibre}. \item \textit{The intersection of irreducible horizontal divisors is always non-empty and horizontal in codimension $\leq r$, and connected in codimension $\leq r-1$}, since the restriction of horizontal divisors to a stratum of $\Delta|_{F_{\text{gen}}}$ is ample, and by the Hodge index theorem it is non-empty and connected in codimension $\leq r-1$.
+In particular, the map $\text{hor}$ defined in (\ref{definition map r}) is an isomorphism on the $(r-1)$-th skeleton and it is injective if any horizontal stratum of codimension $r$ intersects vertical strata in a unique connected component. \item The $\Delta$-complex structure of $\mathcal{D}( \Delta|_{F_{\text{gen}}})$ is one of those listed in Theorem \ref{conjsncFanoPic1}.
+In particular, \textit{there are at most $r+1$ horizontal divisors}; see alternatively Remark \ref{complexity}. \item \textit{A maximal vertical lc centre is either a stratum of codimension $r+1$ or a vertical divisor.} Suppose that $W$ is a maximal vertical lc centre but not a vertical divisor.
 Then, $W$ is an irreducible component of the intersection of horizontal divisors $\Delta_{i_0}\cap \ldots \cap \Delta_{i_r}$ for certain $I=\{i_0, \ldots, i_r\}\subseteq \{1,\ldots, m+1\}$, with $|I|=r+1$ by \ref{numbhorzdivisors} and \ref{dualcomplexgeneral fibre}. \end{enumerate}